 William moved to a very different mining region—Perak, British Malaya— where he became manager of engineering contractor Walter Tate & Co, based in Taipeng.
 Projects were mostly related to the region’s tin mining industry, the largest in the world.
 William later established his own engineering buisness and estate agency in Taipeng.

-There was a vibrant European social scene in the area–Walter Tate and his wife were particularly known for their large parties.
-William was also an active member of the local masonic lodge.
-He was a member from 1907 to 1918, but rejoined his old lodge in Wigan 1911-7, suggesting he operated both in Britain and British Malaya7.
+There was a vibrant European social scene in the area; Walter Tate and his wife were particularly known for their large parties.
+William became an active member of the local masonic lodge.
+He was a member from 1907 to 1918, but rejoined his old lodge in Wigan from 1911-1917, suggesting he operated both in Britain and British Malaya 7.

-In the 1920s William’s company in Taipeng was still operating, but it is not known if William ever returned to Malaya.
+In the 1920s William’s company in Taipeng was still operating, but it is not known if William ever returned to Malaya after the war.